SAFE-Stack/docs/docs/template-docker.md

 Now everything is set up.
 By creating new entries in [RELEASE_NOTES.md] and a new run of `release.cmd` the website should update automatically.

-Alternatively, you can use the [ARM delpoy option](template-appservice.md) to do automatic deployment to the Azure App Service platform.
+Alternatively, you can use the [ARM deploy option](template-appservice.md) to do automatic deployment to the Azure App Service platform.